simeononsecurity/simeononsecurity.ch/content/articles/the-future-of-cybersecurity-and-the-skills-needed-for-success/index.en.md

 The need for cybersecurity is only going to continue to grow in the future.
 Cyber attacks are becoming more sophisticated, and **hackers** are finding new ways to breach even the most secure systems.
 In fact, according to a report by **Cybersecurity Ventures**, cybercrime will cost the world $10.5 trillion annually by 2025.
 This is a staggering amount, and it highlights just how important cybersecurity is becoming.

 One of the biggest challenges in cybersecurity is that the **threat landscape** is constantly evolving.
 New types of attacks are emerging all the time, and cybersecurity professionals need to be able to adapt quickly.
-This means that there is a need for individuals who are not only knowledgeable about cybersecurity, but who are also able to learn quickly and think creatively.
+This means that there is a need for individuals who aren't only knowledgeable about cybersecurity, but who are also able to learn quickly and think creatively.

 ## The Skills Needed for Success in Cybersecurity